Aptus-AI/chat-eur-lex/README.md

 Chat-EUR-Lex project is realized by the [Institute of Legal Informatics and Judicial Systems (IGSG-CNR)](https://www.igsg.cnr.it/en/) and the [Aptus.AI](https://www.aptus.ai/) startup.

-The project is funded within the framework of the NGI Search project under grant agreement No 101069364 (NGI Search 2nd open call 2023).
+The project is funded by the European Union within the framework of the NGI Search project under grant agreement No 101069364 (NGI Search 2nd open call 2023).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Commission.

 ## Roadmap